AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Virginia Five years

-Washington Five years
+Washington Three to five years

 West Virginia Five years on record, points removed after two years